 We are networks of networks.
 We are made and are part of a network of interconnected and interdependent systems.

-This core message is repeated like a mantra all through my work and I fervently believe it’s also the best way to deal with most of the challenges that these 21st century is bringing up.
-Each of my work is in a way a segment of this great network, of what ultimately shapes the web of life.
+This core message is repeated like a mantra all through my work and I fervently believe it’s also the best way to deal with most of the challenges that this 21st century is bringing up.
+Each of my works is in a way a segment of this great network, of what ultimately shapes the web of life.